How long should your book title be?

 Titles convert casual readers into curious readers.

 That’s their whole purpose.
-To stop eyeballs and to focus attention for a few crucial seconds.
+To stop eyeballs and focus attention for a few crucial seconds.
 After that, it’s your book content’s job to keep attention, build attention and convert attention into interest, interest into desire, and desire into action (no matter if that action is simply reading your whole book in a single sitting, signing up for a newsletter or ordering a product).

 To grab and convert that attention, book titles need to do two things really really well…